Antikythera mechanism: Known gear scheme

 The system also models the phases of the Moon.
-The Moon pointer holds a shaft along its length, on which is mounted a small gear named r, which meshes to the Sun pointer at B0 (the connection between B0 and the rest of B is not visible in the original mechanism, so whether b0 is the current date/mean Sun pointer or a hypothetical true Sun pointer is not known).
+The Moon pointer holds a shaft along its length, on which is mounted a small gear named r, which meshes to the Sun pointer at B0 (the connection between B0 and the rest of B is not visible in the original mechanism, so whether b0 is the current date/mean Sun pointer or a hypothetical true Sun pointer is unknown).
 The gear rides around the dial with the Moon, but is also geared to the Sun—the effect is to perform a differential gear operation, so the gear turns at the synodic month period, measuring in effect, the angle of the difference between the Sun and Moon pointers.
 The gear drives a small ball that appears through an opening in the Moon pointer's face, painted longitudinally half white and half black, displaying the phases pictorially.
 It turns with a modelled rotational period of 29.53 days; the modern value for the synodic month is 29.530589 days.

 The Metonic train is driven by the drive train b1, b2, l1, l2, m1, m2, and n1, which is connected to the pointer.
 The modelled rotational period of the pointer is the length of the 6939.5 days (over the whole five-rotation spiral), while the modern value for the Metonic cycle is 6939.69 days.

 The Olympiad train is driven by b1, b2, l1, l2, m1, m2, n1, n2, and o1, which mounts the pointer.
 It has a computed modelled rotational period of exactly four years, as expected.
-Incidentally, it is the only pointer on the mechanism that rotates counter-clockwise; all of the others rotate clockwise.
+It is the only pointer on the mechanism that rotates anticlockwise; all of the others rotate clockwise.

 The Callippic train is driven by b1, b2, l1, l2, m1, m2, n1, n3, p1, p2, and q1, which mounts the pointer.
 It has a computed modelled rotational period of 27758 days, while the modern value is 27758.8 days.

 The Saros train is driven by b1, b2, l1, l2, m1, m3, e3, e4, f1, f2, and g1, which mounts the pointer.
 The modelled rotational period of the Saros pointer is 1646.3 days (in four rotations along the spiral pointer track); the modern value is 1646.33 days.

 The Exeligmos train is driven by b1, b2, l1, l2, m1, m3, e3, e4, f1, f2, g1, g2, h1, h2, and i1, which mounts the pointer.
-The modelled rotational period of the Exeligmos pointer is 19,756 days; the modern value is 19755.96 days.
+The modelled rotational period of the exeligmos pointer is 19,756 days; the modern value is 19755.96 days.

-Apparently, gears m3, n1-3, p1-2, and q1 did not survive in the wreckage.
-The functions of the pointers were deduced from the remains of the dials on the back face, and reasonable, appropriate gearage to fulfill the functions was proposed, and is generally accepted.
+It appears gears m3, n1-3, p1-2, and q1 did not survive in the wreckage.
+The functions of the pointers were deduced from the remains of the dials on the back face, and reasonable, appropriate gearage to fulfill the functions was proposed and is generally accepted.